1. You’re the team manager! Thanks for volunteering! Team managers receive 9 DIBS hours. If more than one manager, divide the hours.

 c.
 Do your Safe Sport- http://www.usahockey.com/safesporttraining

-b.Get tournament details to Treasurer and Howie (rink manager): email@example.com & firstname.lastname@example.org.
+a.
+If not on your team calendar, Give details to Treasurer (Ashly Davidson) and Howie (rink manager): email@example.com & firstname.lastname@example.org.
+Enter dates into your team calendar.
 Treasurer will pay tournament fee and gate fee (if any).
-DCYH will pay $2,000 per team for the regular season tourneys (use it or lose it) plus the registration fee only for districts/regions/state tourneys.
+DCYH will pay $2,500 per team for the regular season tourneys (use it or lose it) plus the registration fee only for districts/regions/state tourneys.
 Anything additional needs to be paid by the team.
-Give these checks to the Treasurer.
+Give these checks to the Treasurer or place into DCYH drop box at the rink.

 3. Scheduling Meeting